lisakawai/music_transformation/index.md

 In this section, three attributes are trained at the same time.

 ## Total number of notes, pitch variability & rhythmic value variability

+Our proposed model is able to control three attributes indivisually.

 |Default total number of notes|||
 |:-:|:-:|:-:|